night-ghost/minimosd-extra/README.md

 * minor fixes
 * CT shows TLOG time

+v866
+* wind direction can be reversed in CT
+* fixed panWarning bug
+* optimized stack usage

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!

 Discussion forum - http://www.rcgroups.com/forums/showthread.php?t=2591835